 The Global Change Center remains dedicated to fostering the research endeavors of undergraduate students through our Undergraduate Research Grant program.
-Our 2024 recipients are engaged in remarkable research projects, delving into topics such as bacterial and viral pathogens, arboviral diseases, microplastic contamination, antibiotic resistance, and more, in collaboration with GCC faculty.
+Our 2024 recipients are engaged in remarkable research projects, delving into topics such as antimicrobial resistance, impacts of urbanization, microplastic contamination, invasive species, and more, in collaboration with GCC faculty.
 The research grants for this year, with funding totals over $14,000, are supporting eighteen projects led by nineteen exceptional undergraduate students representing twelve different undergraduate majors.

 We extend our congratulations to the following students for being awarded this year's GCC undergraduate research grants!